hollyschinsky/phonegap-workshop/polish.md

 layout: module
 title: Module 1&#58; Adding Polish | Configuration Tips
 ---
-This module is going to take you through a couple steps to polish the application a bit more.
+This module is going to take you through a couple steps to polish the application and give you some tips on configuration settings to be aware of.

 ###Styling
 1. Open the assets/css/styles.css and add the following to the bottom to style the header bar, search bar and icons: